DUNE/dune-justin/docs/tutorials.dune.md

 finishes. `output-test` is the prefix to a name of a Rucio dataset to add the output files to, and the full name of that dataset is `usertests:output-test` plus `-wXXXXs1p1` where XXXX is the ID number of the workflow created.
+Make sure each file put into storage has a unique filename, otherwise the outputting step will fail.
 9. `--lifetime-days` says that the output files are only guaranteed to persist on storage for 1 day.